data-to-insight/ssd-data-model/README.md

 Further/additional documentation relating to this specification: -tbc-

-### Current Phase and Continuous Deployment
+### Current Phase

 #### <a id="user-research"></a> User Research
-- Approach outline and research with LA's
+- Approach outline and user research with LA's to look at how data works in relevant services, consider data gaps, challenges and opportunities
 #### <a id="prototype"></a> Prototype
-- Develop the prototype specification abased on peer feedback and testing
+- Detailed survey of current data item usage, link data items to strategic goals, develop the prototype specification utising peer feedback
-#### <a id="deploy"></a> Deploy(pilot group)
+#### <a id="deploy"></a> Deploy(pilot)
-- Deploy to pilot councils by developing reporducable implementations.
+- Deploy to pilot councils by developing reporducable implementations
 #### <a id="feedback"></a> Feedback
 - Product delivered to the DfE and support for adoption by LA's
 #### <a id="continuous-deployment"></a> Continuous Deployment